Generalized Dynamical Duality of Quantum Particles in One Dimension: II. Effect of a finite p-wave effective range

 \section{II.\ \ \ Effect of a finite p-wave effective range}

-Under a finite p-wave effective range $r_p$, both the short-range boundary condition (Eq.\ref{Boundary_condition}) and the BA equation for p-wave fermions (Eq.\ref{BA_equation}) should be modified, by replacing $1/l$ by $1/l-r_p(mE)$ where $E$ is the pairwise collision energy in center-of-mass frame.
-In Ref.\cite{Cui3} we have discussed the effective of finite $r_p$ to two-body solutions of trapped fermions.
-For three trapped fermions, one has to modify (\ref{fermi_simplified_eigen_equation}) by replacing $1/g$ with:
+Under a finite p-wave effective range $r_p$, both the short-range boundary condition and the BA equations (Eqs.~(2,9) in the main text) for p-wave fermions should be modified, by replacing $1/l$ with $1/l-r_p(mE)$ where $E$ is the pairwise collision energy in CoM frame.
+In Ref.~\cite{Cui3} we have discussed the effect of a finite $r_p$ to two-body solutions of trapped fermions.
+For three trapped fermions, one has to modify Eq.~(\ref{fermi_simplified_eigen_equation}) by replacing $1/g$ with